dgwarlug47/notes2/content/blog/Literature/Anna Karenina/characters.md

 like it that he, who was in love with her daughter, had kept coming to the house for six weeks, as though he were waiting for something"
 - [MYTAKE]  He is so autistic, and pitiful.
 It's so funny his asymmetry with Stiva, because Stiva demands pitifulness but it's not worth of it, whereas Levin is but doesn't demand it even though he deserves it.
 This is funny.
+- “I work, I want to do something, but I had forgotten it must all end; I had forgotten—death.”.
+He sat on his bed in the darkness, crouched up, hugging his knees, and holding his breath from the strain of thought, he pondered.
+But the more intensely he thought, the clearer it became to him that it was indubitably so, that in reality, looking upon life, he had forgotten one little fact—that death will come, and all ends; that nothing was even worth beginning, and that there was no helping it anyway.
+Yes, it was awful, but it was so.
+[MYTAKE] He is so autistic.
+This is an advantage that normal people will always have over us, life is not rational, it doesn't make sense from beginning until the end.
+But they don't care about that, ignorance is truly a bless

 ## He faces his achilles heel
 - “No; I don’t know whether you know it or not, but I don’t care.
 And I tell you—I did make an offer and was rejected, and Katerina Alexandrovna is nothing now to me but a painful and humiliating reminiscence.”
 - [MYTAKE] it is so cute when he faces his "achilles heel"
-- What distinguishes Levin from the other characters is that love forces him to face his main achilles heel, and that's why he is the truly rewarded one from God
+- [MYTAKE] What distinguishes Levin from the other characters is that love forces him to face his main achilles heel, and that's why he is the truly rewarded one from God

 ## "F" from INFP
 - Konstantin Levin did not like talking and hearing about the beauty of nature.
 Words for him took away the beauty of what he saw.